genome/bfx-workshop/README.md

 ## Slack

-For members of the mgibio Slack organization, please use the [#bfx_workshop](https://mgibio.slack.com/archives/CDE4LQHHD) channel.
-If you do not have access to the mgibio Slack organization please email one of the following organizers:
+For members of the mgibio Slack organization, please use the [#bfx_workshop]() channel.
+If you do not have access to the ICTS Precision Health Slack organization please email one of the following organizers:

+j.mckenzie at wustl.edu

 jason.walker at wustl.edu